Franklin-Siqueira/CI-CD/Article.md

 If you’ve set up everything correctly you should only see $ node ./src/bin/www in your terminal.

-Visit [http://localhost:3000/v1] in your browser.
+[Visit this link](http://localhost:3000/v1) in your browser.
 You should see the following message:

 ```
 {